 Largely fueled by COVID-19, patients are now more comfortable than ever receiving care at home, and providers are more likely to adopt solutions that make at-home care efficacious and safe.
 When COVID-19 hit, providers quickly and creatively figured out how to deliver care safely to their patients, many adopted telehealth and remote patient monitoring for the first time to provide care to patients at home.

-As COVID-19 subsides in the United States and the world starts to return to a sense of “normalcy,” many of the changes that a year ago seemed forced, remain.
+As COVID-19 subsides in the United States and the world starts to return to a sense of “normalcy,” many of the changes that a few years ago seemed forced, remain.
 The Hospital at Home and it’s proven efficacy is one of these innovations.
-Even as the country opens up, patients and their providers still want (and should) leverage models like the Hospital at Home.
+Even as the country reopened, patients and their providers still wanted to leverage models like the Hospital at Home.

 Acute Hospital Care at Home Waiver

 We’re already seeing what we’ve seen time and time again—payers follow the lead of CMS.
 When CMS takes a stance, commercial payers often follow.
 More than ever, both CMS and commercial payers see the value of leveraging hospital at home programs.
-With the COVID-19 pandemic subsiding, the delivery of care in the home will not—patients, providers, and payers, are on board.
+The demand for care in the home will not subside along with the pandemic—patients, providers, and payers, are on board with this new model of care.

 Important Considerations When Launching a Hospital at Home Program